easy-ma/zz2_ws_backend/README.md

 The docker-compose file is made for development with watch mode for autoreload.
 Feel free to change the dockerfile and add production target.

+You will also need to update the connection string from the example in [appsetting.json](https://github.com/easy-ma/zz2_ws_backend/blob/main/turradgiver-api/appsettings.json) to the database you are using.
+After that you will have to use dotnet-ef inside the container in order to init or make new migrations.

 ## Swagger

 The swagger instance is accessible on `http://localhost:5001/swagger/index.html`